Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 Introduction

 Let me be up front.
 I am not a certified fitness expert.
-I’m not here to prescribe workout plan for you.
+I’m not here to prescribe a workout plan for you.
 Nothing I say here should be considered medical advice, and you should check with an actual medical, exercise, or nutritional expert if you want those kinds of answers.
 That said, I am a nerd for data and self-experimentation.

-I’ve worked through piles of books, nutrition plans, and research done by the actual professionals to see what works for me.
+I originally wrote this article in October 2018, and this revision seven years later (September 2025) reflects additional years of thought, experimentation, and learning on my part.
+I’ve worked through piles of books, nutrition plans, and research from the actual professionals to see what works for me.
 I’ve also interviewed many trainers and exercise physiologists in my journey.
+So this is a brain dump, of sorts.

 Defining Tactical Fitness